dnjackson/eos/content/studies/larger/tutor/index.md

 	app ConceptTutor
 	include
-	  concept User makes User
+	  User
-	  concept Exercise makes Competence, Part
+	  Exercise
-	  concept UserDrill: User -> one Drill <Part>
+	  UserDrill: User.User -> one Drill <Exercise.Part>
-	  concept CompetenceAdvice: Advice <Competence>
+	  CompetenceAdvice: Advice <Exercise.Competence>
-	  concept ExerciseAdvice: Advice <Part>
+	  ExerciseAdvice: Advice <Exercise.Part>
-	  concept UserPartChat: User, Part -> one Chat <BOT + USER>
+	  UserPartChat: User.User, Exercise.Part -> one Chat <BOT + USER>
-	  concept Bot
+	  Bot

-We haven’t specified the *User* concept, since it could take many forms; all that matters for tracking completed exercises is that it provide some identifiers, given by the type *User*, which indexes the *Drill* concept, so there is one instance of *Drill* for each user.
+We haven’t specified the *User* concept, since it could take many forms; all that matters for tracking completed exercises is that it provide some identifiers, given by the type *User.User*, which indexes the *Drill* concept, so there is one instance of *Drill* for each user.
 In our implementation, the browser naturally provides a distinct identifier for each user and no explicit implementation of such a concept is needed.
 We currently aren’t recording completed exercises, but could easily do that by labeling them with a browser identifier, for example.

 There are two instantiations of the *Advice* concept, one holding advice for each competence and one holding specific advice for each exercise part.
-Note that the type *Exercise* that represents the aggregate exercises of multiple parts is not used outside the *Exercise* concept; its current role is only to organize the display of parts.
-That’s why it’s not mentioned here: only exported types that instantiated other concepts appear.

 The *Chat* concept is instantiated in two dimensions, over users and exercise parts, so each user has a separate chat for each exercise part they are working on.
 The *Party* parameter of the *Chat* concept is instantiated with a type consisting of two simple constant values: *USER* representing the user, and *BOT* representing the LLM bot.
 Don’t be confused by the *User* vs. *Party* types: the users of the app as a whole are not the parties to the chats, since each chat involves only one user (and the bot).